propellur/steadykey/README.md

 - **Storage**: Minimum of 100 MB of free disk space for installation and operation.

+## ⚙️ Configuration & Design

+Steadykey is designed with specific defaults to ensure consistency and reliability.

+- **Collision Handling**: If a different payload generates the same hash (a rare collision), the system throws an `IdempotencyCollisionError`.
+This ensures data integrity is never compromised.

 ## 🛠 Usage Instructions

 After installation, you can start using steadykey.
 Here are some basic instructions: